geerlingguy/mcrouter-operator/README.md

 [![Build Status](https://travis-ci.com/geerlingguy/mcrouter-operator.svg?branch=master)](https://travis-ci.com/geerlingguy/mcrouter-operator)

-The Mcrouter Ansible Operator was built with the [Operator SDK](https://github.com/operator-framework/operator-sdk) and [Ansible Operator](https://www.ansible.com/blog/ansible-operator).
+The Mcrouter Operator was built with the [Ansible Operator SDK](https://github.com/operator-framework/operator-sdk/blob/master/doc/ansible/user-guide.md).
 It is not yet intended for production use.

 [Mcrouter](https://github.com/facebook/mcrouter) is a memcached protocol router for scaling memcached deployments, written by Facebook.

 [Dylan Murray](https://github.com/dymurray)'s memcached operator was the original inspiration for this operator.

+## Usage

+This Kubernetes Operator is meant to be deployed in your Kubernetes cluster(s) and can manage one or more mcrouter instances in the same namespace as the operator.

+First you need to deploy Mcrouter Operator into your cluster:

+    kubectl apply -f TODO

+Then you can create instances of mcrouter, for example:

+  1. Create a file named `my-mcrouter.yml` with the following contents:

+         ```
+         ---
+         TODO
+         ```

+  2. Use `kubectl` to create the mcrouter instance in your cluster:

+         ```
+         kubectl apply -f my-mcrouter.yml
+         ```

-## Instructions to Run
+## Development

+### Testing

+#### Local tests with Molecule and KIND

+Ensure you have the testing dependencies installed (in addition to Docker):

+    pip install docker molecule openshift jmespath

+Run the local molecule test scenario:

+    molecule test -s test-local

+#### Local development with minikube

-### Requirements
+##### Requirements

   - minikube
   - kubectl
   - operator-sdk

-### Connect to minikube docker environment
+##### Connect to minikube docker environment

 ```sh
 eval $(minikube docker-env)
 ```

-### Create the custom resource definition for mcrouter
+##### Create the custom resource definition for mcrouter

 ```sh
 kubectl create -f deploy/crds/mcrouter_v1alpha2_mcrouter_crd.yaml
 ```

-### Build the mcrouter-operator docker image
+##### Build the mcrouter-operator docker image

 ```sh
 operator-sdk build mcrouter-operator:v0.0.1
 ```

-### Create service account, role and role_bindings
+##### Create service account, role and role_bindings

 ```sh
 kubectl create -f deploy/service_account.yaml